jsiembida/bucky3/README.md

 * Metrics with metadata are designed into Bucky3 from the ground up.
 This is a shift towards systems like [InfluxDB](https://www.influxdata.com), [Prometheus](https://prometheus.io) or [Elasticsearch](https://www.elastic.co) and biggest conceptual difference between Bucky3 and original Bucky.
-* Consequently, while support of [Carbon protocol](http://graphite.readthedocs.io/en/latest/feeding-carbon.html) has been retained, Graphite naming style is built as a mapping on top of the underlying metadata.
 * Python 3.4+ only.
 * [MetricsD](https://github.com/mojodna/metricsd) protocol has been dropped in favor of [extended StatsD protocol.](https://docs.datadoghq.com/guides/dogstatsd/#datagram-format)